 An Employment Business (supplying temps) can charge “reasonable” transfer fees to end-hirers:

 - When they’ve supplied a temporary worker who’s then taken on permanently by the hirer (temp-to-perm fees)

 - If the hirer changes agency but wants to keep the same temporary worker, meaning the worker has to change agency (temp-to-temp fees)

 - If the hirer introduces a temporary worker to another company that wants to temporarily offer them work (temp-to-third-party fees).

 Temp-to-perm fees and temp-to-temp fees

-In 2015, the Government consulted on proposed changes to the Conduct of Employment Agencies and Employment Businesses Regulations, including banning agencies from recruiting work-seekers solely from other EEA countries, without advertising the relevant vacancies in Great Britian.
-From 8th May 2016 the legislation is amended to:
+In 2015, the government consulted on proposed changes to the Conduct of Employment Agencies and Employment Businesses Regulations, including banning agencies from recruiting work-seekers solely from other EEA countries, without advertising the relevant vacancies in Great Britain.
+From 8th May 2016 the legislation was amended to:

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.